Bake It With Love

 tall overhead image of sopa de chicharos in white bowl.

-Can Sope de Chicharos be Frozen
+Can Sope de Chicharos be Frozen?

 Yes!
-This soup freezes very well!
+This soup freezes very well.
 Make sure that the potaje de chicharos is completely cooled before storing it in an airtight freezer container.
-Leave about 3/4 of an inch of air space to allow for expansion when frozen.
+Leave about ¾ of an inch of air space to allow for expansion when frozen.

 Thaw your frozen soup in the refrigerator overnight before reheating.
 Use a paper towel over your bowl if reheating in the microwave, or reheat over low heat in a saucepan.

-large square angled overhead image of sopa de chicharos served in white bowl.
+Large square angled overhead image of sopa de chicharos served in white bowl.

-Print Recipe
+Print Recipe Leave A Comment

-5 from 1 vote
+5 from 12 reviews

 Servings: 8 servings